coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 The wearer of a *robe of eyes* gains a +10 competence bonus on Search checks and Spot checks.
-She retains her Dexterity bonus to AC even when flat-footed, and she can't be flanked.
+She retains her Dexterity bonus to AC even when flat-footed, and she can’t be flanked.
 However, she is not able to avert her eyes or close her eyes when confronted by a creature with a gaze attack.